cr0mll/cyberclopaedia/Notes/Hardware Hacking/Wireless Attacks/index.md

 ![](Resources/Images/WIFI_airodump_monitor_single.png)

-It is often times useful to write the data captured to a file, which can be done with the `--write` argument:
+It is oftentimes useful to write the captured data to a file, which can be done with the `--write` argument:
 ```
 sudo airodump-ng --write <filename>
 ```